gamebankdev/gamebankcore/README.md

 gamebank is a DPOS+BFT blockchain and a smart contract platform

-gamebank use lua as it's contract language,which provide powerful features and also very friendly to the traditional developer
+gamebank uses lua as it's contract language,which provides powerful features and also very friendly to the traditional developers

 ## Supported Operating Systems
 gamebank currently supports the following operating systems: